Real Estate Agents, Brokers and Brokerages

 Real estate agents may elect to join the National Association of REALTORS (NAR), which is the official trade association for real estate agents and brokers.
 NAR offers continuing education to member agents, along with training and professional designations for various specialties.

-Real estate brokers have a higher level of licensing, typically obtained after a completing additional coursework and accomplishing a few years of experience as a real estate agent.
+The real estate broker definition on the other hand is “a person who represents sellers of buyers of real estate.”
+Real estate brokers have a higher level of licensing, typically obtained after completing additional coursework and accomplishing a few years of experience as a real estate agent.
 There is a separate state exam for real estate brokers.
 Once properly licensed, a broker may hire and manage agents or other brokers as part of their business or become an associate broker under another broker.

 A real estate brokerage is a company, or agency, operated by an owner-broker or managing broker who is responsible for the conduct and transactions of the agents and brokers in his or her employ.
 A brokerage can be a small business with a single broker, or a national company with thousands of real estate agents.